 Blue hair has had a surge in popularity over the years, and it's no wonder why.
 Not only is it vibrant and unique, but it is also a versatile color with plenty of different shades to choose from and many ways to style it.

 Whether you want bright blue streaks, a subtle pastel shade, or an all-over color, there is a shade of blue hair to suit anyone.
-It's easy to achieve your desired color and insert your own personality into it too.
+It's easy to achieve your desired color and transform your look to reflect your unique personality too.

-The dye process for achieving blue hair is not unlike most other colors.
+The dye process needed for getting blue hair is not unlike most other colors.
 If you have dark hair and want a color that is lighter than what your hair currently is, it will need to be pre-lightened first.
 If your hair isn't lightened before dyeing, the color won't turn out anywhere near as vibrant and intense as you were hoping.

 It is for this reason that you will likely be using a semi-permanent dye to achieve blue hair and these can't lighten hair, making it a requirement to use bleach for the lightening beforehand if your hair is too dark.
 They also wash out over time so the color does require maintenance to keep it looking vibrant and prevent significant fading.